winicius87/Grammar/README.md

 This grammar check server uses link-parser (https://manpages.ubuntu.com/manpages/trusty/man1/link-parser.1.html) found in Ubuntu.

+First, install link-grammar on Ubuntu. apt install link-grammar

-First, change the form action from /g/ to /.
+Then, change the form action from /g/ to /.

 To load it, type:
 ./gram.py &